2009 International League season: Team changes

 After 43 seasons and 5 Governor's Cup championships, the Richmond Braves moved to Lawrenceville, Georgia becoming the Gwinnett Braves.
 One factor in the franchise's decision to relocate was reportedly a failure to reach an agreement on building a new ballpark in Richmond.

 New stadiums

 The Columbus Clippers moved from Cooper Stadium to Huntington Park in Columbus' Arena District.
-The stadium, which cost $56 million and will seat 10,000, opened on April 18 as the Clippers hosted their rival Toledo Mud Hens.
-Columbus-based bank holding company Huntington Bancshares Inc. bought the stadium's naming rights $12 million over 23 years.
+The stadium, which cost $56 million and seats 10,000, opened on April 18 as the Clippers hosted their rival Toledo Mud Hens.
+Columbus-based bank holding company Huntington Bancshares Inc. bought the stadium's naming rights for $12 million over 23 years.